 Before applying to the B.A. in Social Work program, you must be admitted to the University of Iowa.
 You can find university admission requirements for undergraduate students at: https://clas.uiowa.edu/students/handbook/requirements-bachelors-degree.

-BA in Social Work Admission Policies and Application Process (contains the Qualtrics application form link - the fall 2022 application link is not yet accessible)
+B.A. in Social Work Admission Policies and Application Process (the Qualtrics application link is posted here in late December).

 Guidelines for Completing the Application

 First, prepare and complete your essays and social service experience table templates (see below).
-After fall grades are posted and you've registered for spring courses, you will receive a copy of your unofficial UI Grade Report (UI students) or your transcript (for transfer students).
+After fall grades are posted and you've registered for spring courses, save a copy of your unofficial UI Grade Report (UI students) or your transcript (for transfer students).
 These three documents will be uploaded to an application form.
 The form cannot be submitted without these three attachments.
 The Qualtrics application form link is posted in the B.A. in Social Work Admission Policies and Application Process document.

 The completed application form collects your: